PetGuard Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-When you consider the protein-boosting effect of the quinoa, peas and soybeans, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the quinoa, peas, soybean and flaxseed, this looks like the profile of a kibble containing just a moderate amount of meat.

-Ignoring its 2-star meatless vegetarian product, PetGuard dry dog food is a grain-based kibble using a modest amount of chicken or chicken meal as its main sources of animal protein… thus earning the brand three stars.
+PetGuard is a plant-based dry dog food using a moderate amount of chicken or chicken meal as its main sources of animal protein, thus earning the brand 4 stars.

-Those looking for a higher rated wet food from the same company may wish to check out our review of PetGuard Canned Dog Food.
+Those looking for a wet food from the same company may wish to check out our review of PetGuard Canned Dog Food.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.